NimaPoshtiban/TypeScript-Projects-FirstProject/README.md

 ## What is it?
 It shows two marker at google map
 {
-user and company wiht their random lat and lng
+user and company with their random lat and lng
 }
 user has a name or a last name company has a name and a phrase